cap-js/docs/guides/deployment/late-cut-microservices.md

 ### Multiple applications

 As described above, [application instances](#application-instances) already have near unlimited scaling, even for a monolith.
-So why would you want multiple apps?
+So, why would you want multiple apps?

 Benefits:
 - Resource Separation